 Mastering the Art of Smart Casual Dressing for Men

-Smart casual dress code, besides being widely embraced in recent years, is equally usually misunderstood and most people find it difficult to define.
-This makes things even harder when you are invited to an event or got a job offer to a company where it is the expected dress code.
+Smart casual dress code, besides being widely embraced in recent years, is also often misunderstood, and most people find it difficult to define.
+This makes things even harder when you are invited to an event or receive a job offer from a company with that dress code as the expected standard.

 What Exactly is Smart Casual Dress Code?

-A lot of fashionistas agree that smart-casual dressing involves having informal apparel but one that is carefully matched up to factor in smartness and exudes a great sense of neatness.
+A lot of fashionistas agree that smart-casual dressing involves wearing informal apparel, but one that is carefully matched to convey smartness and exude a great sense of neatness.
 Think of toned-down chinos with a matching blazer, paired up with Chelsea boots or low-profile sneakers.

 Smart casual wears continue to gain popularity across different sectors as well as ages.
-Most tech firms and some corporate offices now endorse it as the accepted mode of dressing.
-It also offers unmatched flexibility since it can be worn on a dinner date, in a semi-formal meeting, and at some weddings.
+Most tech firms and some corporate offices now endorse it as the accepted dress code.
+It also offers unmatched flexibility, as it can be worn on a dinner date, for a semi-formal meeting, and at some weddings.

 Ideas for Men’s Smart Casual Dress Code

 This is because you cannot draw an exact borderline on its extremities as you can for formal business wear.
-What is expected of you can vary in regard to the context.
+What is expected of you can vary depending on the context.
 The following tips will help you have a standing ground for smart-casual dressing.

 1. Subdued Colors